LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 The LSRKStep time-stepping module in ARKODE supports a variety of so-called "low-storage" Runge--Kutta methods, :cite:p:`VSH:04, MBA:14, K:08, FCS:22`.
-This category includes traditional explicit fixed-step and low-storage RK methods, adaptive and mixed implicit-explicit low-storage RK methods, and others.
+This category includes traditional explicit fixed-step and low-storage Runge--Kutta methods, adaptive
+low-storage Runge--Kutta methods, and others.
 These are characterized by coefficient tables that have an exploitable structure, such that their implementation does not require that all stages be stored simultaneously.
-At present, this module supports explicit, adaptive "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.
+At present, this module supports explicit, adaptive "super-time-stepping" (STS) and "strong-stability-preserving" (SSP) methods.

 The LSRK time-stepping module in ARKODE currently supports IVP of the form :eq:`ARKODE_IVP_simple_explicit`, i.e., unlike the more general problem form :eq:`ARKODE_IMEX_IVP`, LSRKStep